nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 {% if page.overview %}

-{% protip title="The Amplitude integration is currently in private beta" %}
-To request access to the Amplitude integration, please contact [integrations@branch.io](mailto:integrations@branch.io) or your Branch account manager.
-{% endprotip %}

 With a push of a button you can send your Branch data to your Amplitude dashboard, helping you understand the power of Branch as an acquisition pathway.

 {% getstarted title="Get started with the Amplitude integration" %}{% endgetstarted %}